What is a growth mindset?

-Thanks to Stanford professor Carol Dweck’s influential research, we now know that the types of praise we use with children can influence their beliefs about learning and intelligence—whether intelligence is fixed and cannot be changed (a fixed mindset) or if through effort and hard work you can improve your intelligence (a growth mindset).
-Each type of mindset affects not only students’ motivation to learn but also their success and achievement in school.
-In Dweck’s research, a growth mindset about learning mathematics has been positively associated with higher achievement in mathematics.
+Thanks to Stanford professor Carol Dweck’s influential research, we have a better understanding of how children’s beliefs about learning can influence their learning behaviors.
+If a child believes that their intelligence or math ability is fixed and cannot be changed–they endorse a fixed mindset.
+But if they believe that through effort and hard work they can improve their intelligence and math ability, they endorse a growth mindset.
+Each type of mindset affects not only students’ motivation to learn, but also their success and achievement in school.
+In particular, Dweck and her colleague’s research has shown that a growth mindset about learning mathematics has been positively associated with higher achievement in mathematics.

 Watch a video

 Check out Jo Boaler’s “Youcubed” website, available for free, to find tons of resources related to math and mindset, at https://www.youcubed.org/.

 Do you believe that intelligence is a fixed trait that you are born with a certain amount of it and it cannot be changed (fixed mindset)?

 Or, do you believe that intelligence is a quality that can be developed through effort and education (growth mindset)?

 “I think I can—I think I can—I think I can—…” says the little engine as she chugs up the hill to deliver toys to the children on the other side of the mountain.
 This classic children’s book is a great jumping off point for a discussion about the role of effort and persistence in accomplishing things that are hard for us.
 Read The Little Engine That Could to your class and have discussions about the role of effort.
 Spoiler alert: The little engine makes it!